apsun/AniConvert/README.md

 solve that problem, while also providing extra automation such as language priority for your audio and subtitle tracks.

-### Why am I being asked to select a track, even though there is only one option?

-This occurs when the track's language does not match any of the items in the preferred languages list.
-If the track's language is undefined (`und`), you can bypass the prompt by specifying the `-u` option.

 ### Why are my subtitles burned into the video?

 Again, this script was written with anime in mind, where subtitles tend to